BREWERY GEMS PROFILES:

 biography)

-and his father, Alvin, in Alma, WI.
-Elmer's father was engaged in the brewing industry
+his father, Alvin, in Alma, WI.
+Elmer's father was engaged in the

-his entire life, beginning when he assisted his brother, William, manage the
+brewing industry his entire life, beginning when he assisted his brother,

-Victoria Brewing & Ice Co. in Canada, where Elmer's brother, Andrew, was born
+position at the Victoria Brewing & Ice Co. in Canada, where Elmer's brother,

 Aberdeen Brewing